rubensworks/article-privacy-decentralized/content/framework.md

 In this section, we introduce a general decentralized architecture federated querying over privacy-constrained data, for which an overview can be seen in [](#figure-privacy-federation-architecture).
-We first introduce a high-level overview of the architecture, after which we introduce the technical requirements for such an architecture, and a client-side algorithm to query over such an an architecture.
+We first introduce a high-level overview of the architecture, after which we introduce an aggregation algorithm for creating privacy-preserving summaries, and a client-side algorithm to query over such summaries.
+In this overview, we do not focus on specific technologies, instead, we end the section with a list of requirements and offer examples of technologies that can be used to instantiate this architecture.

 #### Architecture Overview